5g-mobility/5g-mobility/README.md

 - Decrease the costs of renting the VMs
 - Learn when it’s in their best interest to increase/decrease the number of lanes
 - Analyze statistics

+With the communication between cars, it will be possible to determine the road conditions as well as to warn drivers in case of danger, such as with the arrival of vehicles at high speed.

 ## Related Work